cogini/elixir-deploy-template/README.md

 cd elixir-deploy-template
 ```

-Install Erlang, Elixir and Node.js as specified in `.tool-versions`.
+Install Erlang, Elixir and Node.js as specified in `.tool-versions`:
-The initial build of Erlang from source can take a while, so you may
-want to run it under `tmux`.

 ```shell
 asdf install
 ```

+The initial build of Erlang from source can take a while, so you may
+want to run it under `tmux` or `screen`.

-Install libraries into the ASDF dir for the specfiied Elixir version:
+Install libraries into the ASDF dir for the specified Elixir version:

 ```shell
 mix local.hex --force
 mix local.rebar --force
 ```

-Generate a cookie and put it in `config/cookie.txt`.
+Generate a cookie and put it in `config/cookie.txt`:

 ```elixir
 iex> :crypto.strong_rand_bytes(32) |> Base.encode16
 ```

-Build the production release
+Build the production release:

 ```shell
 mix deps.get --only prod